SultonUzDev/Device-Care/README.md

 # Device-Care
-- This app has not finished yet.
-If you want improve it, you can fork it.
+- This application is not yet complete

 ## App features
 - All application of your device with usage time.